GSA/fpki-guides/pages/fpki_intro.md

 * Identity certificates are issued and digitally signed by a _Certification Authority_.
 * The _Certification Authority_ that issued and digitally signed your PIV certificates is called an _Intermediate Certification Authority_.
 The _Intermediate Certification Authority's certificate_ was issued by another _Certification Authority_.
 * This process of issuing and signing continues until there is one _Certification Authority_ that is called the _Root Certification Authority_.

 ![Example of an identity certificate with intermediate and root]({{site.baseurl}}/img/pivcertificatechain_small.png){:style="float:center"}

 The full process of proving identity when issuing certificates, auditing the Certification Authorities, and the cryptographic protections of the digital signatures establish the _basis of Trust_.

-For the U.S. Federal Government Executive Branch agencies, there exists one Root Certification Authority, called the _Federal Common Policy Certification Authority (COMMON)_, plus dozens of Intermediate Certification Authorities and Bridged Certification Authorities.
+For the U.S. Federal Government Executive Branch agencies, there is one Root Certification Authority, called the _Federal Common Policy Certification Authority (COMMON)_, plus dozens of Intermediate Certification Authorities and Bridged Certification Authorities.

 *  [A graph of the Federal PKI, including the business communities](https://fpki.idmanagement.gov/tools/fpkigraph/){:target="_blank"}